 Are you ready to earn your First Class rank and start seriously preparing to become an Eagle Scout?
 You’re actually a lot closer than you think!
 In earning First Class, you’ll be finishing up the last of your Scouting rank knowledge requirements — and stepping up as a leader, too.

 In this guide, I’ll be helping you to learn the skills knowledge you’ll need to complete your First Class requirements and rank up!
 Remember, this information should serve as your starting point.
 Keep practicing what you learn, do further research, and be sure to ask others for help if you ever need a hand.

 One thing that really separates the First Class from any of the previous ranks is how it’ll prepare you to take on leadership roles in your troop.
 Keep that in mind as you earn each requirement, and try to do your best.
 All of this is laying the foundation for your future success! 🙂

 First, take a minute to thoroughly read through each of the requirements you’ll need to complete before earning First Class.
 Then, I’ll be reviewing the answers to each question with you so you can learn the material and advance.
-You got this, scout?
-I know you do!
+Are you ready, Scout?
+I know you are!
 Let’s get started…

 What Are the First Class Rank Requirements?

 - –1a.
 Since joining Scouts BSA, participate in 10 separate troop/patrol activities, at least six of which must be held outdoors.
 Of the outdoor activities, at least three must include overnight camping.
 These activities do not include troop or patrol meetings.
 On campouts, spend the night in a tent that you pitch or other structure that you help erect, such as a lean-to, snow cave, or tepee.

 - –1b.
 Explain each of the principles of Tread Lightly! and tell how you practiced them on a campout or outing.
 This outing must be different from the ones used for Tenderfoot requirement 1c and Second Class requirement 1b.